Alfred Jodl: Early life and career

 Alfred Jodl was educated at a military cadet school in Munich, from which he graduated in 1910.
 Ferdinand Jodl, who also became an army general, was his younger brother.
 He was the nephew of philosopher and psychologist Friedrich Jodl at the University of Vienna.
 Jodl was raised Roman Catholic but rejected the faith later in life.

 From 1914 to 1916, he served with a field artillery regiment on the Western Front, being awarded the Iron Cross 2nd Class for gallantry in November 1914, and for being wounded in action.
 In 1917, he served briefly on the Eastern Front before returning to the West as a staff officer.
 In 1918, he was awarded the Iron Cross 1st Class for gallantry in action.
-After the defeat of the German Empire in 1918, he continued his career as a professional soldier with the much-reduced German Army (Reichswehr).
+After the defeat of the German Empire in 1918, he continued his career as a professional soldier with the much-reduced German Army.
 Jodl married twice: in 1913 and (after becoming a widower) in 1944.